 - What type of material and colour will work with the aesthetics of the property?
 The fun part is choosing colours that will work best with your home.
 This is applicable to all concrete finishes except plain concrete which is only available in white.

 - Can our concrete trucks get close access to area to be concreted / is access easy?
 If it’s difficult for our concrete truck to get near the area to be concreted, we may have to organise additional equipment for the job such as a concrete pump.

 - What is your budget?
 It really helps if you can give us a budget to work with.
 Our range of concrete finishes (plain, coloured, stenciled and exposed concrete) have different price points given the range of materials, colourings and textures used in each.

 Why is this concrete pathway checklist important?

 Taking into account the above factors will help narrow down the best concrete finish, plus the shape and colour that will work with your property.
 MPA Concrete Solutions pride ourselves on delivering concrete solutions that our clients love.
-Call us today to discuss your concrete driveway brief and request a free on-site measure and competitive quote.
+Contact us to discuss your concrete driveway brief and request a free on-site measure and competitive quote.

 MPA Concrete Solutions is North Brisbane’s leading provider of concrete driveways, pathways, patio slabs, shed slabs and driveway rip-outs.
 We specialise in an extensive range of concrete finishes including plain, exposed, coloured, and stenciled concrete.